 How You May Have an Overpaid Credit Card Bill

-Even the most financially responsible individual can accidentally overpay on their credit card and end up with a negative balance.
+Even the most financially responsible individual can have an overpaid credit card.

-Below are a few reasons why consumers may end up with a negative credit card balance.
+Below are a few reasons why consumers may end up with a negative card balance.

 Refunds

-One way borrowers may accidentally overpay on their credit card balances is if they received a refund on a purchase they’ve already paid off.
+One way borrowers may accidentally overpay on their cards is if they received a refund on a purchase they’ve already paid off.
 For example, say you made a purchase amounting to $100 one month.
 Then, say you completely paid off your credit card balance but decided you wanted to return that $100 purchase later in the month.
-Assuming your credit card balance is zero, the statement credit from the return would cause you to have a negative balance on your card.
+Assuming your balance is zero, the statement credit from the return would cause you to have a negative balance on your card.

 Double Payments